-II.
-A MODEL TRANSFORMATION INTENT CATALOG
+2. A MODEL TRANSFORMATION INTENT CATALOG

-In this section we propose a schema for a model transformation intent catalog, where each intent has a set of attributes and properties, where a transformation with this intent should demonstrate such properties to be able to achieve its underlying goal.
+This section proposes a schema for a model transformation intent catalog: each intent has a set of attributes and properties, and a transformation with this intent should demonstrate such properties to be able to achieve its underlying goal.
 We then list a set of common transformation intents and model transformation properties from the literature.